aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

     1. Set in `source/1-SDLC-organization/cdk.json` the following variables:

         * `email` corresponding to the administrator email that will be used to create additional AWS account (without "+" character)
+            > You will receive an email with a verification link to validate it
         * `github_alias` coresponding to your github username (`your_alias` in `https://github.com/your_alias/your_repo`)
         * `github_repo_name` corresponding to the name when you created the repository (`your_repo` in this example)
         * `gihub_repo_branch` corresponding to the main branch of your repo. (should be called `main`)